guckstift/crispy/docs/crispy-0.5.md

 function and optionally lets the it return a value `expr`.
 If the return value is omitted the return value is implicitly `null`.

+The `if` and `while` statements work just like you know them from other languages.
+They both expect an expression that is tested for truthiness to continue execute. `if` can have an optional `else` part but there is no `else if` or `elif` syntax.

 ### Expression

 An expression (`expr`) is one of these: